alfrescas/drought_predictions/README.md

 How does it work with the code?
 - It works with the code to outline where the commonalities are within the datasets so that we could easily combine the datasets and organize the structure.

+## Segment 2: Data Exploration and Analysis

+The group continues to clean, append and merge datasets.
+Our data has a significant number of columns and we have spent time determining which of these columns have data pertinent to our project and getting rid of the ones that do not.
+We are reviewing our data to see what exactly it can tell us and if any additional datasets are needed to help predict and analyze results.
+We are also prepping code for linear regression models via machine learning.